 What to Do

 Aside from alternately gorging yourself on Italy's famous produce and lazing on Mediterranean beaches, you'll definitely want to head out and visit the sites.
 One lesser-known yet worthwhile activity is to head to the medieval city of Verona and stand on Juliet's balcony—the very one that inspired Shakespeare's "Romeo and Juliet."
-The charming gothic house dates back to the 14th century and is now a museum.
-Try to make it on the 12th of September, when the Verona officially celebrates "Juliet's birthday" with citywide celebrations, parades, dancers, street artists, and much food.
+The charming Gothic house dates back to the 14th century and is now a museum.
+Try to make it on September 12, when Verona officially celebrates "Juliet's birthday" with citywide celebrations, parades, dancers, street artists, and much food.

 Events in September

 Regatta Storica.
 Venice's historic boat race occurs each year on the first Sunday in September.
-It's the perfect excuse to make a jaunt to the City of Water for some parades followed by groups of six-oar wooden boats go head to head in a canal race.
+It's the perfect excuse to make a jaunt to the City of Water for some parades, followed by groups of six-oared wooden boats going head-to-head in a canal race.

-Festa della Rificolona (Festival of the Paper Lanterns).
-On September 6th and 7th, Florence celebrates the birthday of the Virgin Mary (Christian tradition places it on the 8th of the month).
-Religious services are held and there and locals and visitors fill the streets carrying paper lanterns.
-There's also a huge farmers market in the main square featuring much organic produce.
+Festa della Rificolona (September 6-7).
+Florence celebrates the birthday of the Virgin Mary (Christian tradition places it on September 8) with the Florence Paper Lantern Festival.
+Religious services are held, and locals and visitors fill the streets carrying paper lanterns.
+A huge farmers' market in the main square also features much organic produce.

-Juliet's Birthday.
-Each September 12th one-half of Shakespeare's star-crossed lovers gets celebrated in, where else, her hometown of Verona.
+Juliet's Birthday (September 12).
+Each September, one-half of Shakespeare's star-crossed lovers get celebrated in, where else, her hometown of Verona.

 Feast Day of San Gennaro.
-This festival celebrates the patron saint of Naples starting September 19th, and for eight days afterward, there are processions and celebrations throughout the city.
+This festival celebrates the patron saint of Naples, starting September 19, and for eight days afterward, there are processions and celebrations throughout the city.

-Potato festival.
-Held each September in Bologna towards the end of the month (exact dates change), this festival celebrates the history of the potato and also serves up local gastronomic specialties featuring the ingredient.
+Festa della Patata, Bologna.
+Held each September in Bologna toward the end of the month (exact dates change), this Potato Festival celebrates the history of the potato and also serves up local gastronomic specialties featuring the ingredient.
 Yes, there's plenty of gnocchi on hand.

 More Helpful Information